-> Jean Smaglik Wells, a professional potter for over 25 years, creates contemporary stoneware pottery in Milwaukee, Wisconsin.
+Jean Smaglik Wells, a professional potter for 30 years, creates contemporary stoneware pottery in Milwaukee, Wisconsin.
 Known for her graphic designs, Jean’s uses an age-old technique called “sgraffito” in which her stylized designs are individually hand drawn and carved through colored clay on every piece.

 Jean studied at the Cleveland Institute of Art from 1985-1988, majoring in Ceramics and minoring in Portrait Painting.
 She went on to work as an apprentice at Geneva Art Pottery with John and Claire Bailey in Lake Geneva, WI in 1990 and started her own studio practice in the early 90’s.